Want to work on your skills and technique?

 The key differences between the Yamaha DTX Multi-12 vs. Roland SPD-SX drum pads are:

-The DTX Multi-12 has more advanced layering options (for example assigning up to 4 samples per pad, cycling through them, combining them, or triggering them depending on velocity).
+- The DTX Multi-12 has more advanced pad layering options (for example assigning up to 4 samples per pad, cycling through them, combining them, or triggering them depending on velocity).
 The Roland SPD-SX cannot do this.

-- The SPD-SX has an easier-to-use menu system, while the Yamaha takes a little time to master.
+- The Roland SPD-SX has an easier-to-use menu system, while the Yamaha takes a little time to master.

 - The DTX Multi-12 is cheaper than the SPD-SX, even though both are professional-level models.

 Roland’s Octapad is the best option if you don’t need to trigger your own sounds.
 It comes loaded with hundreds of on-board samples, giving you a huge range of drum and percussion instruments at your disposal.
-The Octapad can also be expanded with extra drum pads and pedals, to turn it into a more realistic feeling small electronic drum kit.
+The Octapad can be expanded with extra drum pads and pedals, to turn it into a more realistic feeling small electronic drum kit.
 It also has a great built-in effects system to customise the built-in sounds.
-The Octapad is extremely well-made: designed to take a beating and handle constant gigging.
-Comparing the Roland Octapad vs. SPD-SX or Yamaha DTX Multi-12, the key difference here is the Octapad does not allow you to use your own samples.
+The Octapad is extremely well-made: it’s designed to take a beating, and can handle constant gigging.
+Comparing the Roland Octapad vs. SPD-SX or Yamaha DTX Multi-12, the key difference here is that the Octapad does not allow you to use your own samples.
 However, the Octapad comes with hundreds of top quality built-in sounds, and this device has everything you’ll need to get creative both at home or with a band.

-Alesis has some good options if you don’t want to spend big money on a Yamaha or Roland drum pad.
+Alesis have some good options if you don’t want to spend big money on a Yamaha or Roland drum pad.
 The Alesis SamplePad 4 has four electronic pads, plus the option to add an extra dual-trigger pad.
 If you don’t need a huge range of pads, this is a great choice.
-The Alesis SamplePad Pro has eight drum pads, plus inputs for hi hat, kick, and two other drum pads.
+The Alesis SamplePad Pro has eight electronic drum pads, plus inputs for hi hat, kick, and two other drum pads.
 These Alesis models are more basic compared with Roland and Yamaha’s options (for example less effects, and no metronome or recording).
 Importantly though, both of these Alesis models allow you to trigger your own drum samples.
 If you’re looking for a cheaper option or don’t need a huge range of features, they are definitely worth checking out.

 Want a unique custom drum pad that stands out from everything else?
-Take a look at Diamond Electronic Drums – they build custom electronic drum pads in a range of sizes, and with great finishes.
-Their custom drum pads are very well built, and have excellent trigger response.
-Everything is hand made, and they can make everything from a single custom drum pad to a whole custom kit.
+Take a look at Diamond Electronic Drums – they build custom electronic drums in a range of sizes, and with great finishes.
+Their custom electronic drum pads are very well built, and have excellent trigger response.
+Everything is hand made, and they can build anything from a single custom drum to a whole custom electronic drum kit.

 Another option for custom drum pads are Laurin Electronic Drum Pads.
-These guys also do quality work, and you can order your custom drum pad in a range of great finishes.
+This company also does quality work, and you can order your custom electronic drums in a range of great finishes.